 Example: Before investing such large sum in crypto and taking a hit, I should’ve first invested a small amount or talked to experts.
 One should never test the depth of water with both feet.

 If you have a difficult problem to solve or an important decision to make, a good night’s sleep will work wonders.

 Example: Thinking over and over again about the problem isn’t leading to a solution.
 Why don’t you just sleep over the problem?
 Sometimes, night brings counsel.

 To succeed in one’s pursuits, it is necessary to work hard and sacrifice pleasures.

 Example: You’ve to drastically reduce the time you spend on video games and TV if you want to get admission in a good college.
 No gain without pain.

 135. No news is good news.

 If you don’t receive any news about someone or something, it means that everything is fine and going normally.

-You say this proverb when someone won’t do something a second time because they had bad experience the first time.
+A person won’t do something a second time because he/she had bad experience the first time.